hyve9/senseflosser/README.md

 This project was built for the Spring '24 Deep Learning for Media class at NYU.

-- **FMA Dataset**: The autoencoders included in this repo were trained on (preprocessed) data from the [FMA Dataset](https://github.com/mdeff/fma), and the two scripts mentioned above expect a similar directory structure.
+- **FMA Dataset**: The autoencoders included in this repo were trained on (preprocessed) data from the [FMA Dataset](https://github.com/mdeff/fma), and the two shell scripts mentioned above expect a similar directory structure.
 The FMA dataset is licensed under the MIT License.